-The organ underwent a major renovation in 2008 that included the installation of an entirely new digital relay and console.
+The organ underwent a necessary renovation in 2008 that replaced the organ's 1950 analog technology with an entirely new digital relay and console.
 The organ presently boasts 82 ranks across 4 manuals and pedal in six divisions.
-The new console boasts the latest technological efficiencies, providing a level of reliability and flexibility never before possible.
-Additionally, the console easily moves to concert and liturgical positions and complements The Basilica's Beaux-Arts interior, taking stylistic cues from late 19th and early 20th-century French examples while employing French-style terraced stop jambs.
+The new console affords the latest technological efficiencies, providing a level of flexibility never before possible.

 In the news

 The Basilica organ has garnered for itself a warm renown through its unique history, tonal beauty and unparalleled acoustical environs.